onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

 # truth
 ██████████████████████████████████████████████████████████████████

+The biggest truth is that truth is of infinite value

 truth must subjugate/conquer non-truth
 We need to be in a literal status game/war for truth and against lying
 > "... when you have found Truth, you need not fear being defeated." - [Epictetus](https://www.goodreads.com/quotes/616541-if-you-seek-truth-you-will-not-seek-to-gain)